-- 33. For student data, you should include (in the categories indicated for each row) the number of students enrolled or forecast to be enrolled during each financial year, expressed as FTE as defined above).
-You must include all of the students in each category, not just those on courses that are currently designated for student support purposes. - 34.
-If you are not currently designated for student support purposes, you would only include students on these rows of the template for the period from 1 August 2019. - 35.
-For staff data, you need to include all staff, including those that you contract on an hourly basis, expressed as full-time equivalent.
+33. For student data, you should include (in the categories indicated for each row) the number of students enrolled or forecast to be enrolled during each financial year, expressed as FTE as defined above.
+You must include all the students in each category.
+You should only include students registered with you and not include students registered with other providers that you teach as part of any subcontractual arrangements.
+Where you subcontract provision and have students taught at another provider, but they are registered with you, you should include these students in the financial tables.
+Details regarding any subcontractual arrangements should be provided in the commentary accompanying your submission.

+34. For staff data, you need to include all staff, including those that you contract on an hourly basis, expressed as full-time equivalent.